 In keeping with the principle of prudent financial management, we have processes in place to identify and manage financial risks associated with our operations.
-Key financial risks include interest rate and foreign exchange rate risks, funding and liquidity risks, credit/counterparty risks as well as property valuation risks.
+Key financial risks include interest rate and foreign exchange rate risks, funding and liquidity risks, credit/counterparty risks, and property valuation risks.